Contributing

 - Clone the repository:

-git clone https://github.com/instructa/viber3d.git cd viber3d
+git clone https://github.com/instructa/viber3d.git cd viber3d - Install dependencies:

-- Build the packages:
+pnpm install - Build the packages:

 pnpm build:packages